- Facial palsy

 Questions on this page

-There is no cure or standard course of treatment for Bell's palsy.
-The most important factor in treatment is to eliminate the source of the nerve damage.
-Some cases are mild and do not require treatment since the symptoms usually subside on their own within 2 weeks.
-For others, treatment may include medications such as acyclovir -- used to fight viral infections -- combined with an anti-inflammatory drug such as the steroid prednisone -- used to reduce inflammation and swelling.
-Analgesics such as aspirin, acetaminophen, or ibuprofen may relieve pain, but because of possible drug interactions, patients should always talk to their doctors before taking any over-the-counter medicines.
-In general, decompression surgery for Bell's palsy -- to relieve pressure on the nerve -- is controversial and is seldom recommended.
+Some cases of Bell's palsy are mild and do not require treatment.
+In these cases, symptoms may subside on their own within 2 weeks.
+For those cases that do require treatment, steroids such as prednisone have been used with success to reduce inflammation and swelling.
+Other medications such as acyclovir --used to fight viral infections -- may shorten the course of the disease.
+Analgesics such as aspirin, acetaminophen, or ibuprofen may relieve pain.
+Because of possible drug interactions, patients should always talk to their doctors before taking any over-the-counter medicines.
+Keeping the eye moist and protected from debris and injury is important.
+Other therapies such as physical therapy, facial massage or acupuncture may also be used.
+In general, decompression surgery for Bell's palsy is controversial and is seldom recommended.

 Other therapies that may be useful for some individuals include relaxation techniques, acupuncture, electrical stimulation, biofeedback training, and vitamin therapy (including vitamin B12, B6, and zinc), which may help nerve growth.
 Other therapies include Botox for synkinesis, hypertonicity and muscle spasms, reconstructive and cosmetic surgery, and nerve and muscle grafts and transpositions.